-Hiab's electric MOFFETT E4-25.3NX truck mounted forklift, won an IFOY AWARD in the special vehicle category.
-The jury noted that it offers an excellent alternative to diesel-powered truck mounted forklifts from an ecological as well as an economic point of view.
+To meet the increasing Hiab's electric MOFFETT E4-25.3NX truck mounted forklift, won an IFOY mounted forklifts, Hiab AWARD in the special vehicle category.
+The manufacturing to the US. jury noted that it offers At the same time, the production capacity in an excellent alternative Dundalk, Ireland, is being to diesel-powered truck mounted forklifts from an ecological as well as an economic point of view.